kubido/rifkifauzi.id/content/blog/easiest-way-to-score-100-on-google-pagespeed.md

 the trick is easy, but it might be very hard for some of you who already have existed website or blog.

 1. Use [Hugo](https://gohugo.io/) (it's static site generator)
-2. and I used my customized Hugo theme [here](https://github.com/kubido/cocoa-hugo-theme)
+2. and use my customized Hugo theme [here](https://github.com/kubido/cocoa-hugo-theme)

 ## how could this be possible?